Skip to content

 Baseline:

 One of my other favorite rackets at the moment is the Babolat Pure Strike 16/19 2017 .
 This racket works with similar specifications (98 sq/inch head, 305 grams, 32.0 balance), only with a 16/19 stringing pattern.
-This racket offers more spin from the baseline and has slightly more power due to the slightly wider frame construction in the head, as well as the slightly higher RA value (stiffness) of 67.
-This new Blade 98 18/20 CV offers a little more control and touch.
+This racket offers more spin from the baseline and has a bit more power due to the slightly wider frame construction in the head, as well as the slightly higher RA value (stiffness) of 67.
+This new Blade 98 18/20 CV offers a bit more control and touch.

 Service: